-- 6.2 Utilize criteria approved by the Board of Commissioners for prioritizing opening and development of new and existing forest preserves and facilities as included in the 5-year CIP and on the 10-year rolling financial plan. - 6.3 Maintain a prioritized five-year Capital Improvement Plan (CIP) and a 10-year rolling financial plan.
+- 6.2 Utilize criteria approved by the Board of Commissioners for prioritizing opening and development of new and existing forest preserves and facilities as included in the 10-year CIP and on the 10-year rolling financial plan.
+Criteria as follows: - Obligations to make improvements as part of a past grant - Existing agreements in place (IGAs) - Grants awarded to particular projects - Part of planned transportation improvements - Funding source through Preservation Foundation - Part of the county regional trail system or connecting two regional trail systems - ADA, code compliance, or safety issue - Project is started and needs to be finished - Opportunity for operational cost savings - Long term maintenance and operation concerns addressed - GIV indicates strategic importance - Aligns with the Strategic Plan - 6.3 Maintain a prioritized five 10-year Capital Improvement Plan (CIP) and a 10-year rolling financial plan.

-Fiscal Year 2016/17 Strategic Action Plan Areas of Focus:
+Fiscal Year 20167/178 Strategic Action Plan Areas of Focus: